Neverlow512/epifania/README.md

 - Ensure ADB is installed and available in PATH
 - Check that ADB server is running: `adb devices`
 - Verify USB debugging is enabled on target devices
+- Try restarting ADB via the UI or: `adb kill-server && adb start-server`

 **Frida Installation Fails:**
 - Verify device has sufficient storage space
 - Check that device has root access (for system-level installation)
 - Ensure correct architecture is selected
 - Try manually pushing the binary via ADB
+- Use the diagnostics tool to identify permission issues

 **WebSocket Connection Fails:**
 - Check that backend is running on port 8000
 - Verify no firewall is blocking WebSocket connections
 - Check browser console for connection errors
+- Backend will auto-reconnect with exponential backoff

+**Health Checks Failing:**
+- Check logs in `logs/backend/health_monitor.log`
+- Verify ADB server is running
+- Ensure no port conflicts on 8000

 ### Frontend Issues